aertslab/AUCell/README.md

 - To use AUCell with **SCENIC** (v 0.1.5), [AUCell 0.99.5](http://scenic.aertslab.org/downloads/Rpackages/AUCell_0.99.5.tar.gz) is required.
 More details on how to install this specific version are provided in SCENIC tutorial.
 *(Using newer versions might result in errors related to missing functions/classes, as some of these have been renamed).*

 - This Github repository is meant mostly for development.
-Use at your own risk :-) Developers are welcome to contribute.
+"Use at your own risk" :-).
+Developers are welcome to contribute.

 You might also need to install these depencencies first:
 ```